Making your first font with Glyphr Studio

 - Create a new document and set the units dropdown to Pixels and set Width and Height to

 .
-Or select the the artboard tool to adjust the dimensions of an existing artboard. - Make sure the upper-left corner of your artboard is
+Or select the artboard tool to adjust the dimensions of an existing artboard. - Make sure the upper-left corner of your artboard is

 0,0